Learning how to clean skateboard bearings is vitally important if you want to maintain the optimum quality of your bearings.

 First things first – Remove your dirty bearings

-You’ll need to remove the bearings from your wheels, we’ve put together a handy guide on how to remove & install bearings which you may find useful.
+You’ll need to remove the bearings from your wheels, we’ve put together a handy tutorial on how to remove & install bearings which you may find useful.

 Step 1 – Preparation